xyproto/dialog/README.md

 # dw

-Simple wrapper for the "dialog" executable
+Simple wrapper for the `/usr/bin/dialog` executable.